Ye Fei: Second Sino-Japanese War

 After the eruption of the Second Sino-Japanese War, the civil war between the Communists and Kuomintang was suspended, and the two parties agreed to form a Second United Front to fight the invading Japanese.
 Ye Fei was made a regiment commander in the newly formed New Fourth Army and moved to the Jiangnan region to continue his guerrilla warfare, this time against the Japanese occupying force.
 His early activities included 1939 attacks on the Japanese-controlled Shanghai–Nanjing Railway and Shanghai Hongqiao Airport.

+In 1940, Ye married Wang Yugeng, who also served in the New Fourth Army.'

 In 1940 Ye Fei moved across the Yangtze River to northern Jiangsu Province to continue fighting the Japanese as well as the Kuomintang, the nominal ally of the Communists.
 He was appointed the commander of the first column of the Northern Jiangsu division of the New Fourth Army under the leadership of Su Yu.
 In October, he annihilated a Kuomintang brigade in the Battle of Huangqiao.
 In 1944, he commanded the Communist force in the Battle of Cheqiao defeating the Japanese.
 The next year he was appointed commander of the Central Jiangsu military region and deputy commander of the Jiangsu-Zhejiang military region.

 Resumption of Civil War

 After the surrender of Japan at the end of World War II, talks between the Communists and the Kuomintang broke down and the Chinese Civil War resumed.
 As a senior commander Ye Fei participated in numerous battles including the Menglianggu Campaign and the Huaihai Campaign.
 In February 1949 he was appointed Commander of the 10th Army Group of the People's Liberation Army.

 In April 1949 Ye Fei's forces attacked HMS Amethyst on the Yangtze River, and forced her to remain anchored for 40 days (see main article: Yangtze Incident).

 After participating in the Battle of Shanghai (1949) in May 1949, Ye Fei, with Wei Guoqing as political commissar, led the 10th Army Group in the battles of Fuzhou, Zhangzhou, and Xiamen, taking over most of Fujian Province from the Kuomintang defenders.
+On 28 October 1949, the Wenhui announced Ye being selected as Chairman of the Xiamen Military Control Commission.
 However, his forces suffered a major defeat in the Battle of Guningtou, during which more than ten thousand PLA soldiers were killed or captured when they landed on Kinmen Island off the Fujian coast.
 The Communists were never able to take over Kinmen and to this day Kinmen remains under the administration of the Republic of China (Taiwan).
 Ye Fei partially redeemed for the loss by winning the Dongshan Island Campaign in July 1953.